-The amazing and mysterious Meteora are located in the Greek Mainland as well and is one the most visited places in Greece.
+Although mainland Greece is not as popular as the Greek islands, it provides interesting sightseeing, amazing landscapes, beautiful towns and wonderful beaches.
+The amazing and mysterious Meteora is located in the Greek Mainland as well and is one of the most visited places in Greece.
 This amazing natural wonder will leave you speechless and is a top destination for hiking, climbing and landscape photography.

 Last but not least, the mainland has potentials to develop tourism all year round.
 It provides gorgeous nature to hike in spring, sightseeing to explore off the beaten track and even ski centers for the wintertime, whereas Athens and Thessaloniki are very popular City Break destinations.